 Marcus Aurelius On Happiness & Having A Happy Life

-It’s hard to imagine that the world’s most powerful ruler, Emperor Marcus Aurelius, found time to be happy during his turbulent reign from 161 to 180 CE.
+It’s hard to imagine that Emperor Marcus Aurelius, the world’s most powerful ruler, found time to be happy during his reign.

-• Another note at the end of Book I refers to “the River Gran, among the Quadi.”
-The River Gran (today’s Hron River) is a Danube tributary that runs through Slovakia.
+• At the end of Book I, he mentions “the River Gran, among the Quadi,” referring to the Hron River, a Danube tributary in present-day Slovakia.

-To me, like many modern lovers of Stoicism, Marcus was a true Stoic, and his wisdom on a fulfilling life still makes sense.
+Like many modern readers of Stoicism, I see Marcus as a true Stoic whose insights on a fulfilling life still resonate today.

 Marcus Aurelius On Happiness And A Happy Life